marko-knoebl/slides/src/sections/react-with-hooks/03-overview-en.md

 ## component-based

 - "custom" HTML-Tags
-- data-flow via props and events
+- data flow via props and events
 - usually unidirectional dataflow (from parent to child)

 ## What makes React special?